-Sales of shares of Class A common stock by the selling stockholders in our initial public offering will reduce the number of shares of common stock held by existing stockholders to and will increase the number of shares held by new investors to a sproximately or approximately of the total shares of common stock outstanding after our initial public offering.
+Sales of shares of Class A common stock by the selling stockholders in our initial public offering will reduce the number of shares of common stock held by existing stockholders to , or approximately % of the total shares of common stock outstanding after our initial public offering, and will increase the number of shares held by new investors to , or approximately % of the total shares of common stock outstanding after our initial public offering.

-If the underwriters' option to purchase additional shares to cover over-allotments is exercised in full, our existing stockholders would own and our new investors would own % of the total number of shares of our common stock outstanding after our initial public offering.
+If the underwriters' option to purchase additional shares to cover over-allotments is exercised in full, our existing stockholders would own % and our new investors would own % of the total number of shares of our common stock outstanding after our initial public offering.